cyverse/docker-builds/ncbi-submit/README.md

 * **Note:** If a BioProject folder is not selected, then this App will only validate the given metadata file, and no data will be submitted to the NCBI SRA.

-#### Parameters Used in App

-By default the `Create a new Bio Project Submission` checkbox is selected.
-Uncheck this checkbox to submit an update to an existing BioProject.
-Note that an existing Bio Project ID must be set as a metadata attribute on the BioProject folder in the metadata export file for `Update` submissions.

 #### Output File(s)

 This App will generate a folder, named with the username of the submitter and the BioProject folder ID, which contains a